ripped-rooster/Terraform-Associate-Notes/README.md

 - Terraform uses the state to map configurations to resources in the real world.
 - Terraform uses the state to track metadata, such as resource dependencies.
 - Terraform stores a cache of the attribute values for all resources in the state for performance improvement.
+- Terraform forces every state modification command to write a backup file.
+- Use the `terraform_remote_state` data source to use another Terraform workspace's output data to get region information.

 ### Local State Storage

 - Saves the Terraform state file locally on your system.
 - This is Terraform's default behavior.
 - Local state is stored in plain text JSON files
+- Local state files cannot be unlocked by another process.

 ### Remote State Storage